sandrolubis/Stationary_Wavenumber_Ks_and_RWS/README.md

 # Rossby Wave Source (RWS)

 The Rossby wave source is a term used to describe the mechanisms that generate and maintain Rossby waves.
-The RWS was derived from the barotropic vorticity equation in pressure coordinates as in Sardeshmukh and Hoskins (1988).
-When expressing the horizontal winds in terms of their divergent and rotational components, the Rossby wave activity can be calculated as follows:
+The RWS was derived from the barotropic vorticity equation in pressure coordinates e.g., Sardeshmukh and Hoskins (1988).
+When expressing the horizontal winds in terms of their divergent and rotational components, the Rossby wave source can be calculated as follows:

 $RWS = -\nabla \cdot \left( {v}_x \zeta \right) = -\left( \zeta \nabla \cdot {v}_x + {v}_x \cdot \nabla \zeta \right)$,